KennedyAFK/KennedyAFK/README.md

 ###  Hi, I’m Kennedy <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30" >

-Welcome to my page 🙂, i'm a web development enthusiast, i also like videogames and watching some Cat videos on the internet.
+Welcome to my page 🙂, i'm a web development enthusiast, i also like videogames.
 Currenlty working as a technical support assistant.
 Here i will post the project i learn along the way and hopefully get some feedback and even some new friends! 🙂

 ### Currently learning 🛠️